Potatoes are good for you as long as you prepare them properly. Boiled and baked potatoes are healthful -- French fries and potato chips are not.

 One medium plain potato has about 150 calories, so you have to keep that in mind if you are watching your weight.
 Potatoes are often served with high-calorie and high-fat toppings like butter, margarine, sour cream, or gravy.
 These can add extra calories.

 This is a toxic substance that forms in starchy foods when they are processed or cooked at high temperatures.

-Acrylamide has been shown to cause cancer in lab animals, but we don't know exactly what levels of acrylamide exposures are dangerous for humans.
+Acrylamide has been shown to cause cancer in lab animals, but we don't know what levels of acrylamide exposures are dangerous for humans.
 Frying and baking potatoes at high temperatures for a long time result in the highest levels of acrylamide, but those levels may be reduced when potatoes are boiled first or treated with antioxidant solutions.

-While the association between rheumatoid arthritis pain and solanine from dietary sources remains unproven, research does show that solanine may adversely affect the cells that make up the lining of the intestines and could possibly irritate inflammatory bowel disorders.
+While the association between rheumatoid arthritis pain and solanine from dietary sources remains unproven, research does show that solanine may adversely affect the cells that make up the lining of the intestines and can irritate inflammatory bowel disorders.
 To avoid solanine, don't buy potatoes that have green skin and store them in a dark place in your pantry or kitchen.

 Healthy Potato Ideas